ismc/devnet-2076_clus2018/README.md

 ## Repository Layout

 The layout of the repo is pretty standard for Ansible.
 The main point is in how the layout is used.
 For example, Ansible allows one to specify the inventory to be used.
 In this repo, we have two different inventories: test and prod.
-A couple of key points to remember about Ansible is that an `inventory` contains both the list of devices to automation and the key/value pairs (a.k.a Source of Truth) that defines how those devices are configured.
+A couple of key points to remember about Ansible is that an `inventory` contains both the list of devices to automate and the key/value pairs (a.k.a Source of Truth) that defines how those devices are configured.

 ```
 .